wavemotion-dave/A5200DS/readme.txt

   * Compiled with last version of Devkitpro/libnds, so DSi compatible \o/

 --------------------------------------------------------------------------------
-How tu use a5200DS :
+How to use a5200DS :
 --------------------------------------------------------------------------------

-YOU NEED PERHAPS TO PATCH THE NDS FILE WITH THE DLDI PATCH BEFORE USING IT.
-Unzip a5200DS.nds from the a5200DS.zip archive in a directory of your flash / (micro) SD / MMC card.
-Put the a26/bin files where you want on your flashcard.
+Put the a52/bin files where you want on your card.

-That's all, a5200DS can be use now :) !
+That's all, a5200DS can be used now :) !

 When the emulator starts, click on the cartridge slot to choose a file. you are use Up/Down to select a file, then use A to load it.